 Difference between brand ambassadors and influencers

 - Brand ambassador marketing strategy is based on genuine insights and reviews and the ambassadors usually accentuate the demand for your product by word-of-mouth.
 The influencer marketing strategy is different.
-Social media influencers might not be using your products in real life and their insights might not be genuine but they try to convince their audience by actions and demonstrations.
+Social media influencers might not be using your products in real life and their insights might not be genuine but they try to convince their audience through actions and demonstrations.
 They are good actors too!

 - Promoting your product could be a passion for your brand ambassadors.
 For influencers, on the other hand, it is their responsibility.

-- Influencers are selected based on their industry knowledge, number of subscribers and marketing expertise, while ambassadors just love your product and thus keep on endorsing it to others.
+- Influencers are selected based on their industry knowledge, number of subscribers, and marketing expertise, while ambassadors just love your product and thus keep on endorsing it to others.

 A few statistics about influencer marketing

-- 90 per cent of consumers trust peer approvals
+- 90 percent of consumers trust peer approvals

 - 74 percent of prospective buyers read social media reviews before making a purchase